 The Meadows is licensed as a Behavioral Health Inpatient Facility by the Arizona Department of Health Services.
 We are also accredited by The Joint Commission.
 Such standards assure patients that they are receiving the highest-quality care available anywhere.

-How long has it been offering this kind of service?
+How long has The Meadows been offering this type of treatment services?

 How competent are the staff and employees?